alphagov/data-standards-authority/standards-catalogue/source/guidance/graphql/index.html.md

 - request exactly what they want and get no more (over-fetching) or no less (under-fetching) than they need
 - get multiple unrelated resources in a single call, rather than using multiple calls to separate endpoints as with REST
-- use introspection to understand what queries are supported
+- use the built-in introspection feature to understand what queries are supported

 ## Things you should know